Nano Banana 2 online free: edit any photo by typing what to change

 File format for the generated image

-What makes Nano Banana 2 different from the diffusion models in the lineup.
+Here's what sets Nano Banana 2 apart from the diffusion models in the lineup.

 Choose 0.5K, 1K (default), 2K, or 4K output.
 4K is suitable for print and large displays without external upscaling.
 Higher resolutions cost proportionally more credits.